zehao-wang/iPPD-sem/README.md

 # Instruction-Guided Path Planning with 3D Semantic Maps for Vision-Language Navigation

 The source code for pipeline iPPD of language-guided navigation on semantic map.
+This is an old project in 2022.

 ## Preparation